a327ex/emoji-merge/README.md

 game2:pop()
 ```

 This example is a bit involved, but given how common it is and how it has the use of multiple mixins, multiple springs and flashes, it's worth going over it.
 First, this is the part where an emoji in emoji merge gets drawn.
-The first push/pop pair is making it so that the `'drop'` spring scales the emoji around the `.drop_x, .drop_y` position, which is a position that is the exact middle between the emoji that is about to be dropped and the little hand that drops it.
+The push/pop pair is making it so that the `'drop'` spring scales the emoji around the `.drop_x, .drop_y` position, which is a position that is the exact middle between the emoji that is about to be dropped and the little hand that drops it.
 Scaling things around their center vs. scaling things around a common shared position looks different, and in this case I wanted to scale both the hand and the emoji around their common center, so that's how to do it.

 Then, the emoji itself gets drawn using [`draw_image_or_quad`](https://github.com/a327ex/emoji-merge/blob/main/anchor/layer.lua#L171).
 Its `x, y` position is offset by `.shake_amount`, which is a vector that contains the results from the `shake` mixin.
 This is another example of a mixin's result simply being available by accessing a variable on the object itself.
 Then the emoji's scale is multiplied by `self.springs.main.x`, which is the `'main'` spring that every hitfx mixin enabled object has, and then finally the image is drawn with a shader active based on two conditions.
-If ´self.dying` is true, then it uses the grayscale shader to be drawn in black and white, while if `self.flashes.main.x` is true, it gets drawn with the combine shaders, which allows the color passed in (in this case `colors.white[0]`) to affect the emoji's color and make it white. `self.flashes.main.x` is true for a given duration based on its `hitfx_use` call, which for the emoji happens when its created anew from two other emojis being merged:
+If `self.dying` is true, then it uses the grayscale shader to be drawn in black and white, while if `self.flashes.main.x` is true, it gets drawn with the combine shader, which allows the color passed in (in this case `colors.white[0]`) to affect the emoji's color and make it white. `self.flashes.main.x` is true for a given duration based on its `hitfx_use` call, which for the emoji happens when its created anew from two other emojis being merged:

 ```lua
 if self.hitfx_on_spawn then self:hitfx_use('main', 0.5*self.hitfx_on_spawn, nil, nil, 0.15) end